Zimbra-Community/reply-by-filter/README.md

-# Zimbra send replies triggered by filters (beta work in progress)
+# Zimbra send replies triggered by filters

 While you could always configure Zimbra filters to send automated replies over CLI using: